shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 FAQ
 ---
+(*) What is the meaning of name "NeuronRain"?

+Earlier the repositories in GitHub and SourceForge were named "iCloud" but it was in conflict with an already existing mobile cloud platform.
+Hence different name had to be chosen.
+All these codebases are targeted at a machine learning powered cloud.
+AsFer implements almost all prominent machine learning and deep learning neural network algorithms among others.
+It was intended to be named "NeuronCloud" but because of astronomical weather forecasting origins (both have clouds - weather and linux), and rain realises cloud, it has been named "NeuronRain".

 (*) How does machine learning help in predicting weather vagaries?
 How does NeuronRain research version approach this?

 It is an unusual application of machine learning to predict weather from astronomical data.
 Disclaimer here is this is not astrology but astronomy.
 It is long known that earth is influenced by gravitational forces of nearby ethereal bodies (e.g high tides associated with lunar activity, ElNino-LaNina pairs correlated to Sun spot cycles and Solar maxima etc.,).
 NeuronRain research version in SourceForge uses Swiss Ephemeris implementation in a third-party opensource code (Maitreya's Dreams) to compute celestial degree locations of planets in Solar system.
 It mines historic data of weather disasters (Typhoons, Hurricanes, Earthquakes) for patterns in astronomical positions of celestial bodies and their connections to heightened weather disturbances on earth.
 Prominent algorithm used is sequence mining which finds common patterns in string encoded celestial information.
 This sequence mining along with other bioinformatics tools extracts class association rules for weather patterns.
 Preliminary analysis shows this kind of pattern mining of astronomical data coincides reasonably with actual observations.
 There is a python script in asfer codebase which iterates through sequence mined rules and searches a celestial configuration matching it.
 Most weather models are fluid dynamics based while this is a non-conventional astronomy based analysis.